-Restricted Share Units (RSUs).
+Restricted Share Units (RSUs)

 RSUs are time-vested awards.
-The terms of the awards are similar to those in recent prior RSU awards, but with the following material changes approved by the Compensation Committee for the 2023 RSU awards:

-- The awards will vest in three equal portions approximately 18, 30 and 42 months after the month in which they are granted; for the 2023 awards, vesting will occur on the last NYSE trading days in November 2024, 2025 and 2026, at which time they will be converted into a like number of shares of Company common stock, and such shares will be paid out to the participant (after statutory tax withholdings) on the following business day. - On each regular quarterly dividend date occurring from the award date to and including the vesting date, the Company will accrue for the benefit of the recipient an amount equal to the cash dividend which would have been paid on a number of shares of Company common stock equal to the number of unconverted RSUs.
-The amount accrued with respect to each vested portion of the award will be paid out in cash at the time that portion of the award is distributed; but, if or to the extent the award does not vest or for any reason is not distributed, a like portion of the accrued amount will be canceled and not paid.
+The terms of the fiscal 2024 awards were similar to those granted in fiscal 2023, except that to better align with the Company's fiscal year goal-setting process, and conform to the granting schedule of the PSU awards, the fiscal 2024 RSU awards were granted in the first quarter and will vest in three equal portions approximately 12, 24 and 36 months after the month in which they are granted; accordingly, for the fiscal 2024 awards, vesting will occur on the last NYSE trading days in November 2024, 2025 and 2026, at which time they will be converted into a like number of shares of Company common stock, and such shares will be paid out to the participant (after statutory tax withholdings) on the following business day.

-Performance Share Units (PSUs).
+Performance Share Units (PSUs)

-PSUs awarded in fiscal 2023 will vest after a three-year performance period ending with fiscal 2025.
-If earned, they will be converted into a number of shares of Company common stock based on achievement of the performance goals.
+Other than the specific share amounts and performance goals, the terms of the fiscal 2024 PSUs were substantially similar to those awarded for fiscal 2023, including that the awards are subject to the Company's Clawback Policy (see Clawback Policy on page 35).
+PSUs awarded in fiscal 2024 will vest, after a three-year performance period ending with fiscal 2026, on the last trading day of the month in which the HRCC approves and certifies the extent to which the applicable performance goals have been achieved.
+To the extent earned, the vested awards will be converted into a number of shares of Company common stock based on achievement of the performance goals.
 The award distribution in shares may be less than or greater than the number of PSUs awarded depending on the degree to which the Company has achieved specified performance goals.
 Straight-line interpolation will be used to score between threshold, target and maximum performance levels.
-For the fiscal 2023 PSU awards, the Committee approved further aligning the performance measures with shareholders, by continuing the use of EBITDA as a performance measure, with a 60% weighting, adding Return on Invested Capital (ROIC) as a performance measure, with a 40% weighting, but also adding relative Total Shareholder Return (rTSR) as a modifier:
+For the fiscal 2024 PSU awards, the Committee continued to align the performance measures with shareholders by continuing the use of EBITDA as a performance measure with a 60% weighting and Return on Invested Capital (ROIC) as a performance measure with a 40% weighting, and continuing the use of relative Total Shareholder Return (rTSR) as a potential modifier: